Jacob-Hoff-man/django-ecommerce/README.md

 - Payment processing still needs to be implemented, but there is a page view designed in the frontend flow for this feature.
 The functionality was detailed as not required for this code challenge, so in the interest of time, it was skipped.

 - A customer admin view that allows for the input of products/events from the frontend was never implemented, but would be an essential requirement for future expansion of this project.
-Currently, the django admin dashboard is the only method for product/events entry, and considering the effictiveness of this in the scope of the project, developing the admin view was postponed for future development.
+Currently, the django admin dashboard is the only method for product/events entry, and considering the effectiveness of this in the scope of the project, developing the admin view was postponed for future development.

 - SQLite was used as a database due to it's inherent simplicity, as well as being pre-packaged with the boiler plate django server that was generated.
 A production-level project would rather use a database, such as PostgreSQL, that avoids SQLite's issues with concurrency and scalability.
 Moving forward, the current database should be swapped for one that is more suited to production.